Presidency of Abraham Lincoln: Fort Sumter

 On March 28, Scott recommended that both Pickens and Sumter be abandoned, basing his decision more on political than military grounds.
 The next day a deeply agitated Lincoln presented Scott's proposal to the cabinet.
 Blair was now joined by Welles and Chase in supporting reinforcement.
 Bates was non-committal, Cameron was not in attendance, and Seward and Smith opposed resupply.
 Later that day Lincoln gave Fox the order to begin assembling a squadron to reinforce Fort Sumter.
-Lincoln's policy of re-supplying the Fort Sumter and Fort Pickens was designed to deny the right of secession without resorting to violence, which he hoped would allow the administration maintain support among both Northerners and Southern Unionists.
+Lincoln's policy of re-supplying Fort Sumter and Fort Pickens was designed to deny the right of secession without resorting to violence, which he hoped would allow the administration maintain support among both Northerners and Southern Unionists.

 With the Fort Sumter mission ready to go, Lincoln sent State Department clerk Robert S. Chew to inform South Carolina Governor Francis W. Pickens of the impending re-supply of the fort.
 The message was delivered to Governor Pickens on April 8.
 The information was telegraphed that night to Confederate President Jefferson Davis in Richmond.
 The Confederate cabinet was already meeting to discuss the Sumter crisis, and on April 10 Davis decided to demand the surrender of the fort and bombard it if the demand was refused.
 An attack on the fort was initiated on April 12, and the fort surrendered the next day.
 The relief expedition sent by the Union arrived too late to intervene.